Persuaded Search: Appendix

 where the second equality holds because the mapping $G\to c_G$ is linear, which implies $\mathbb{E}_\xi[c_{G^\varnothing_z}(\cdot)]=c_{\mathbb{E}_\xi[G^\varnothing_z]}(\cdot)$, and by law of total probability, $\mathbb{E}_\xi[G^\varnothing_z]=G^\xi$.
 The above equality is the same as \eqref{eq:1'} evaluated at $G^\xi$ and thus has a unique solution $U=u(G^\xi)$, establishing point $(i)$ of the theorem.
 The agent's optimal stopping rule is then characterized by the reservation value $\delta u(G^\xi)\triangleq r^\xi$ from \eqref{eq:os}.

-In any equilibrium, the principal can always guarantee herself a payoff of zero and cannot extract more than the maximal value of information.
+In any equilibrium, the principal can always guarantee herself a payoff of zero and cannot extract more than the maximal surplus.
 Hence, the principal's stationary equilibrium continuation value satisfies $V\in [0, \bar u-u(G^\xi)]$.
 To prove point $(ii)$ of the theorem, we proceed in two steps: First, given the principal's continuation payoff $V$, we characterize the principal's profit according to \eqref{eq:pm2} following any realization $z\in Z$ of the public signal.
-In order to do so, we show that the maximum profit can be attained by a simple class of pass/fail tests that partition the state space into at most two intervals.
 Second, we show that there is a unique $V$ that is consistent with the principal's self-generation condition \eqref{eq:sgp2}. \\

 \textbf{Step 1:} Given the agent's reservation value and the binding constraint \eqref{eq:pc2}, the principal's profit maximization in \eqref{eq:pm2} following any $z\in Z$ can be expressed as